 At present, we neglect this kind of factor and simply assume that the Y-point radius is at where the toroidal field and poloidal field are equal $B_p \sim B_\phi$.
 At the equator, the poloidal field is dominated by $B_\theta$.
 Therefore, the relation $B_p \sim B_\phi$ becomes:

 The Y-point radius can be obtained:

 Therefore, for a dipole field with $n=1$, the Y-point radius is $0.5$ times the traditional light cylinder radius.
 This may seem ridiculous at first sight.
-However, according to Contopoulos et al. (2024a,b), the Y-point radius may line at $0.8-0.9$ the light cylinder radius.
-At present, we will neglect this effect and require that for a dipole field, the Y-point radius lines at the light cylinder radius.
-This will fix the numerical factor in the above express for the Y-point radius\footnote{This equation can be easily extended to a form: $R_Y = y n R_{\rm lc}$, where $y$ may be in the range $(0.8-0.9)$ considering recent numerical results for a dipole field ($n=1$).
-The modifications to the following results are only quantitative. }:
+However, according to Contopoulos et al. (2024a,b), the Y-point radius may lie at $0.8-0.9$ the light cylinder radius (see also particle-in-cell simulations, Philippov et al. 2015).
+In our opinion, there is an undetermined numerical factor in eq.(\ref{eqn_RY_initial}).
+We require that for a dipole field, the Y-point radius equals the light cylinder radius.
+This will fix the numerical factor in the above express.
+And the final relation between the Y-point radius and the light cylinder radius is\footnote{This equation can be easily extended to a form: $R_Y = y n R_{\rm lc}$, where $y$ may be in the range $(0.8-0.9)$ considering recent numerical results for a dipole field ($n=1$).
+The modifications to the following results are only quantitative.}:

 For a twisted dipole field $0<n<1$, the Y-point radius will be smaller than the light cylinder radius.
 This is the major finding of our approximate analytical solution and will be the foundation of subsequent calculations.